Reference

 Reading list

 Small shelf.
 High yield.
-These are picked for application: how songs create meaning, how harmony supports melody, how parts work, and how listeners actually hear.
+Picked for application: how songs create meaning, how harmony supports melody, how parts work, and how listeners actually hear.

 How to use this list